-Leon believes adaptability is critical for success, and it has stood SPCE in good stead.
+Leon believes adaptability is critical for success, and it has stood the property tech company SPCE in good stead.
 As they grew, and the market for the original app stagnated, they had to pivot entirely, to becoming a software company, and from selling to individuals to selling to universities and organizations.

-These days, SPCE continues to develop its capabilities and capacities as a global software and data company but all around the property tech sector..
+These days, SPCE is still in property tech and continues to develop its capabilities and capacities as a global software and data company.
 They partner with non-profit and public sector organizations to deliver exceptional, transformative housing and real estate.
 Key partners are the universities, student associations, local government, housing associations, property groups, and commercial companies internationally.

 Their software, re-named Atlas, has become a leader in property market place software.
-This software is a different angle of property tech in that it helps track maintenance as well.
+The software helps track maintenance as well.
 Their technology can provide blockchain solutions, cloud computing, internet provisions, and augmented reality services to providers.